 Although non-IOU program administrators attended T2WG meetings, IOUs were the primary active PAs participating in T2WG discussions.

+CPUC staff comments from this attachment on specific proposals are also incorporated in the report.

+E-4818 states “(Note these do not apply to NMEC or RCT/experimental design savings determinations.) …Replacement of equipment that is broken, poorly performing or not able to meet its load requirement must apply a normal replacement baseline.
+This includes replacement of broken add-on equipment.”
+[E-4818 at 35]

 The current Standard Practice Baseline Definition proposal uses the phrase “normalized”.